The partnership between the Chief Executive and Kaihautū KaihautūMāori leaderMāori | noun reflects the bicultural nature of the Museum.

 Her most recent role prior to Te Papa was as an independent consultant, leading significant projects including finance function improvement, cross-government procurement, strategy execution, and the development of shared services models.
 Lisa has also held executive roles at Housing New Zealand and Standards New Zealand, chaired the Audit and Risk committee at Te Wananga o Aotearoa, and held senior consulting roles at EY and Arthur Andersen.

-Dale and his team look after Te Papa’s collections, and share them with the public, ensuring as many people as possible can appreciate and learn from these national treasures.
-Covering natural sciences, art and New Zealand and Pacific cultures, activities in the group include curatorial research; collection management and development; exhibition development; learning; and public programmes.
+Dean and his team look after Te Papa’s collections, and share them with the public, ensuring as many people as possible can appreciate and learn from these national treasures.
+Covering natural sciences, art, and New Zealand and Pacific cultures, activities in the group include curatorial research, collection management and development, and exhibition development.

 – Puawai Cairns

 Puawai leads the Audience and Insight Directorate which develops and applies audience-centric strategy, standards, and solutions to the design and delivery of exceptional experiences for our visitors.
 Functions such as audience analysis and insight, programme management, evaluation, marketing, brand, content, experience design, learning, and public programmes are brought together to help our people create and operate visitor-facing activities that maximise the value, reach, and impact of our offering.

 As well as the role of Te Papa’s Head of Mātauranga Māori which she has held most recently, Puawai has broad experience in the museum sector, including in concept development, exhibition development, curation, and working with communities.
 Her strength in supporting bicultural and Māori practices is highly valued at a time when Te Papa is reaffirming its commitment to mana taonga.